Towards strong uniformity for isogenies of prime degree: Introduction

 \subsection{Connection with other work in the area}

-The situation for isogeny primes over quadratic fields (summarised in \Cref{tab:isogeny_merel_quadratic}) may be compared with \cite[Theorem 1.2]{michaud2022elliptic}, where the author obtains unconditional bounds on possible isogeny primes under various restrictions on the quadratic field (namely, real quadratic fields with exponent of class group at most $2$) and the elliptic curves (namely, those semistable at all primes above the isogeny prime).
+The situation for isogeny primes over quadratic fields (summarised in \Cref{tab:isogeny_merel_quadratic}) may be compared with \cite[Theorem 1.2]{michaud2022elliptic}, where the author obtains unconditional bounds on possible isogeny primes under various restrictions on the quadratic field (namely, real quadratic fields with exponent of class group at most $2$) and the elliptic curves (namely, those semistable at all primes above the isogeny prime). \main{6} The semistability assumption simplifies the situation considerably, since here there are (up to the Galois action on signatures) only $(0,0)$ and $(0,12)$ to consider.
+See also remark 3.3 in \emph{loc. cit.} for further details.

 The doubly exponential bound we obtain on torsion primes in unramified extensions (\Cref{cor:main}) may be compared with \cite[Theorem 1.2]{lozano2016ramification}, who obtains a linear bound that also works for prime powers, albeit at the cost of restricting the elliptic curves considered to those that have potential supersingular reduction at a prime above $p$.